Category Archive: Preclinical Years

 Check out each atlas on amazon.com, you can browse the pages of each book in full color by clicking the "Click To Look Inside" tab over each book.
 This is the best way to see what you are going to like.

-1. Netter's Atlas of Human Anatomy
+1. Netter's Atlas of Human Anatomy:

-The Netter's Atlas of Human Anatomy Comparing the Best Human Anatomy Atlases is the best selling anatomy atlas in the country, and my personal favorite.
+The Netter's Atlas of Human Anatomy is the best selling anatomy atlas in the country, and my personal favorite.
 The images are bright and colorful.
 The detail is crisp and memorable.
 I am a visual learner, and the bright images helped me focus and remember better.
 In fact, the images were so vibrant that I could often see them in my head during tests, allowing me to remember specific details in each image.
 One downside to this atlas is its relative lack of information and detail.
 There is no text other than anatomy labels.
 There are no clinical correlations.
 There are not as many structures labeled as some other texts.

-2. Rohen's Color Atlas of Anatomy
+2. Rohen's Color Atlas of Anatomy:

-Unfortunately for me, I did not learn about Rohen's Color Atlas of Anatomy: A Photographic Study of the Human Body Comparing the Best Human Anatomy Atlases until after my anatomy class.
+Unfortunately for me, I did not learn about Rohen's Color Atlas of Anatomy: A Photographic Study of the Human Body until after my anatomy class.
 Had I known about this book, or seen it at all, I absolutely would have purchased this right off the bat.
 Unlike many other atlases, the focus of Rohen's are real life photographs.
 There are beautifully dissected bodies, bones, and radiographs showing each structure.
 Where the anatomy becomes confusing, Rohen's uses color labeling to help students understand where structures are located in three dimensions.
 The images are high definition and very memorable.
 The layout is crisp and clear.
 I can not think of a downside to Rohen's.
 Perhaps if you do not want to look at real photos but rather artists' renderings, this would not be for you.
 Because the text uses photos, it is more difficult to see the fine and subtle differences in some structures.
 However, in my opinion, this is real life and your practice exam will not be based on artist's anatomy drawings.

 3. Gilroy's Atlas of Anatomy

-4. Grant's Atlas of Anatomy
+4. Grant's Atlas of Anatomy:

-5. Thieme Atlas of Anatomy
+5. Thieme's Atlas of Anatomy:

-6. Clemente's Anatomy
+6. Clemente's Anatomy:

-7. Gray's Atlas of Anatomy
+7. Gray's Atlas of Anatomy:

-8. Sobotta, Atlas of Human Anatomy
+8. Sabotta Atlas of Antaomy

 Did you use a great atlas that is not on this list?
 Tell me about it!